Scope: Prime Mover Free / Pro version

 User ID 2: testone, email: testone@test.com

-And in the target site B, you also have same set of users as follows:
+And in the target site B, you also have the same set of users as follows:

 User ID 2: testone, email: testone@test.com

-Under these conditions, you can safely exclude users in the export to get faster export and restoration performance.
-If users ID from source site to target site does not correspond to each other .
-Then it is usually safer to include users in the export package so Prime Mover can automatically adjust users and author assignments.
+Under these conditions, you can safely exclude users from the export to get faster export and restoration performance if the user IDs from the source site to the target site do not correspond.
+Including users in the export package is usually safer, so Prime Mover can automatically adjust user and author assignments.

 How to enable user export and import debugging?